awsdocs/amazon-cloudfront-developer-guide/doc_source/Cookies.md

 Note the following about specifying the cookies that you want to forward:

 **Access Logs**
 If you configure CloudFront to log requests and to log cookies, CloudFront logs all cookies and all cookie attributes, even if you configure CloudFront not to forward cookies to your origin or if you configure CloudFront to forward only a specified list of cookies\.
-For more information about CloudFront logging, see [Access Logs](AccessLogs.md)\.
+For more information about CloudFront logging, see [Configuring and Using Access Logs](AccessLogs.md)\.

 **Case Sensitivity**
 Cookie names and values are both case sensitive\.
 For example, if two cookies for the same object are identical except for case, CloudFront will cache the object twice\.